davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * Conclusions:
 * 1. If we ever can say our algorithm terminates, we should be suspicious
 * 2. If it appears the system has always decided after processing a message sent before the system has decided, we had better look for deadlocks or split brains
+* 3. As they mention in the paper’s conclusion, probability of termination might suffice
-* 3. This loosely suggests  best effort retry loop.
+* This all loosely suggests  best effort retry loop.
+Wonder how one does this for majority voting

-And mention randomization in there somewhere

 Maybe we don’t need to mention decision points at all.
 The only crux of the proof is “forcing a decision” which is a bit different than the direction I was originally going.

+In fact, this may obviate the need to come up with properties above.
+Or, if we want to still have a set of yardsticks for measuring, FLP suggests a trio of properties, IIRC: termination, agreement, validity.
+But the coherence/no-decoherence, etc properties above were leading into a direction we’re not going

 ---